Atmospheric imaginaries: science, infrastructure and biopoetics of arctic phenomena

 Our most recent art-science research in progress with the artist Hanna Husberg.
 Supported by Ars Bioarctica Residency at Kilpisjärvi, The Finnish Bioart Society, and Mustarinda AIR residency.
 Here is our blog about the winter fieldwork up north - Ars Bioarctica Blog.

 This project is a methodological experiment that re-thinks geology as a practice that is archaeological and aesthetical.
 It gathers a heterogeneous collection of rocks, sediments, things as much as texts and histories.
 Situating our interest in geological materials in proximity to what Fredric Jameson described as geopolitical aesthetics, vernacular geology taps into geological knowledge, but it also explores the sedimentation of knowledge itself.
-The project was exhibited at The Baltic Pavilion in Venice (2016), OperatiivArhiiv in Disaini Ja Arhitektuurigalerii, Tallinn (2017) and the Baltic Material Assemblies in AA gallery, London (2018).
+The project, developed in collaboration with Maroš Krivý, was exhibited at The Baltic Pavilion in Venice (2016), OperatiivArhiiv in Disaini Ja Arhitektuurigalerii, Tallinn (2017) and the Baltic Material Assemblies in AA gallery, London (2018).

 Imaginaries and data-politics of air (with Hanna Husberg)

 Working with a visual artist Hanna Husberg, we have been exploring the material imaginaries of air, with a particular interest in the PM 2.5 particulate pollution.
 Our collaboration was supported by The SeedBox - Environmental Collaboratory from Linköping University.